A PINA Webinar led by Zev Friedman

-In this webinar, we’ll review the heritage of mutual aid in the US and internationally, then work through an emerging pattern language for mutual aid to see how it applies to a wide range of projects that can generate economic self-governance.
+In this webinar, we reviewed the heritage of mutual aid in the US and internationally, and worked through an emerging pattern language for mutual aid to see how it applies to a wide range of projects that can generate economic self-governance.
 A particular juicy area for exploration is how regional mutual aid initiatives might form the basis for PINA hubs.
 By meeting many immediate human needs in a way that generates surplus for distribution (FairShare), these economic tools can help us connect small and local work with transcendent and collective aims, resolving a conflict that often hobbles our efforts for autonomy.
 A goal for the course is for each participant to focus the mutual aid lens on one clear and significant new design idea which would begin economic transformation in their career and life.

 Become a Member!

 Learn more about all the benefits of becoming a PINA member

 We need your support to continue our important work.
 Please donate today.

 A permaculture educator and designer for 13 years, Zev Friedman lives and works at Earthaven Ecovillage.
 He founded and directs Co-operate WNC, a mutual aid initiative supporting regional scale permaculture economies in the mountains of western North Carolina.
 Co-operate WNC uses economic tools such as savings pools, credit unions, time banking, and others to support a regional network of physical community centers which provide human services including healthcare, childcare, and food access, while also serving as resource hubs for climate resilience and regenerative land use.